 Year 12 (Sixth Form) entrance is by interview and predicted GCSE grades, which must then be achieved in the summer.

-In all cases, a confidential report is requested from the applicants school, which along with the assessment results and interview form the basis of our decision.
+In all cases, a confidential report is requested from the applicants school or nursery, which along with the assessment results and interview form the basis of our decision.

 For further information please see our admissions policy.

 Friday 24 January 2020